College Professor

 What Does a College Professor Do?

-College professors are responsible for providing valuable education to students through lectures, assignments, examinations, and readings.
-Professors typically specialize in one particular subject and instruct one class every semester, though some instruct multiple sessions of the same class or several related classes each term.
-Most of the students that the professor instructs are working towards a degree, and therefore rely on the professor for clarity and quality in instruction so that they may successfully learn the material and pass the class.
-College professors are responsible for planning a comprehensive curriculum that covers the course materials, preparing lectures, assigning and grading assignments, and creating examinations to test student knowledge.
-All of these tasks must be done on a tight semester schedule.
-Professors must also maintain a good relationship with their students and identify those who are struggling so that they may assist them.
-Many professors also take part in research and development for the particular field in which they teach, publishing scholarly papers and articles.
+College professors teach using lectures, assignments, examinations and readings.
+Professors typically specialize in one subject.
+They are responsible for planning a comprehensive curriculum that covers the course materials, preparing lectures, devising and grading assignments and creating examinations to test student knowledge.
+The best professors maintain a good relationship with their students and identify those who are struggling so that they may assist them.
+Many professors also do research in their particular field, publishing scholarly papers and articles.

 What Kind of Training Do I Need to Become a College Professor?

-College professors must have at least a master’s degree in the subject they would like to teach, though most universities prefer applicants who have completed a doctoral degree program.
-Master’s degree programs typically take two to three years to earn after first earning a four-year bachelor’s degree, and doctoral programs are generally completed in six years after earning a bachelor’s degree.
-Course topics vary depending on the prospective professor’s desired teaching track.
-To become an official tenured professor, doctoral graduates must first become an instructor and move up through the ranks to become a professor, a process which typically takes about seven years.
+College professors must have at least a master's degree in the subject they would like to teach, though most universities prefer applicants who have completed a doctoral degree program.
+Master's degree programs typically take two to three years to earn after first earning a four-year bachelor's degree, and doctoral programs are generally completed in six years after earning a bachelor's degree.
+To become a tenured professor, doctoral graduates must first become an instructor and move up through the ranks to become a professor, a process that typically takes about seven years.